coveooss/platform-sdk/README.md

 The package is .NET Standard 2.0 compatible and therefore works with .NET Core and .NET Framework

 The code of the SDK is not open-source.
-This repository is meant to provide feedback, bug reporting, etc.
+This repository is meant to handle feedback, bug reporting, etc.

 ## Installation
 Install the public NuGet package [Coveo.Connectors.Utilities.PlatformSdk](https://www.nuget.org/packages/Coveo.Connectors.Utilities.PlatformSdk/) in your C# project using your favorite IDE or NuGet command line.

 The package is signed before being published to NuGet to avoid pulling a malicious package.
 We provide the `PDBs` to have a better debugging experience.
-Documentation is available for most of the public members and methods.
+The code documentation is generated and is available for most of the public members and methods.

 ## How to use the SDK
 First, you need to instantiate the client to interact with the platform.
 Here is the minimum configuration you need to provide: